Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 ### EventBasedTemperatureShift

-Description of the temperature, when an event causes the temperature change
+Description of the temperature, when an event causes the temperature change.

 - __temperature_unit__
   - Type: string